Let's Talk About an Aqua Play Park Proposal in Kaiapoi

 Is the Courtenay Lake suitable for contact recreation?
 Is the water swimmable?
 Thanks

-Cherry asked almost 3 years ago
+Cherry asked over 3 years ago

 Hi Cherry, thanks for getting in touch with your question about the Aqua Play Park proposal.